First-time buyer blues? In St Albans and Harpenden, that’s nothing new

 The scheme meant they only had to find a five per cent deposit for a brand new home in what was a refurbished coat factory in Sutton Road.

 “The process was very easy.
-We were kept up to the sales team went out of their way to push things through.”
+We were kept up to date and the sales team went out of their way to push things through as soon as possible.”

 They were fortunate in that they managed to secure their deal before the housing market was all but shut down in March.
 Now it has reopened, many banks have changed their attitude to lending, fearing a collapse in house prices and are demanding more cash up front, something that could impact heavily on first-timers dependent on raising a deposit.